 Well, better for us.
 Not so much for the poor people getting eaten alive.

 Waxwork is a fun, crazy mash-up of several horror classics linked together, though I’d probably describe it more as a fantasy comedy before I’d label it horror.
 It has a fair amount of humor that’s catered to its more self aware target audience and offers a bit of silliness to counter some of the more gruesome moments.
-Though the story is fun, the tale surrounding the waxwork stories doesn’t often make a whole lot of sense and comes off as more of an afterthought than anything else.
-It’s a film that doesn’t take itself too seriously and if you can look past some of the silly bits, the rubber masks and the human “wax” dummies, than there is a lot of fun to be had here.
+Though the story is fun, the tale surrounding the waxwork stories doesn’t often make a whole lot of sense, and it comes off as more of an afterthought than anything else.
+It’s a film that doesn’t take itself too seriously though, and if you can look past some of the silly bits, the rubber masks and the human “wax” dummies, than there is a lot of fun to be had here.

 Waxwork is available on a variety of streaming services, including free on Tubi TV.

 It is also available on Bluray, as part of a combo-pack with it’s sequel, Waxwork 2.